rdpate/helpfile/about/about.md

 Comparison to Manpages
 ----------------------

 Manpages will be preferred (as the accepted standard), but could be generated from help sections.
-This implementation defaults to "man 1 COMMAND" when used no help file is found and -c is specified.
-(Help could be installed into $PATH as a wrapper which always uses -c).
+This implementation defaults to "man 1 COMMAND" when no help file is found, the given name does not contain slash, and --command is specified.
+(Help could be installed into $PATH as a wrapper which always uses --command; see doc/examples/help-with-c).
 However, help text is easier to specify, better fulfills its role, does not require installation into a global path, and isn't closely tied to terminal capabilities or restrictions.

 Formats